hkbtotw/Search_Population_POI_by_LatLng_H3Grid/README.txt

 2021-07-15  Created by Tawan.T
-2021-07-16  Add function to compute #shops by specified radius 2021-07-16  Add reverse geocoding by  longdo map
+2021-07-16  Add function to compute #shops by specified radius 2021-07-16  Add reverse geocoding by  longdo map 2021-07-23  Fix problem with interpolating population at store in boundary grid which might have center on different province

 Note:
 1.Result of total shop computed by specified radius function might be different from that by summation on grids as the first method uses location lat lng at center as reference but the second uses fixed grid location as reference.